 Skip to main content

-Concise but insightful analysis of the general insurance sector using Australian Prudential Regulation Authority (APRA) and Insurance Council of Australia (ICA) statistical data.
+KPMG’s General Insurance Insights 2025 provides concise, insightful analysis of the general insurance sector using statistical data from Australian Prudential Regulation Authority (APRA) and Insurance Council of Australia (ICA).

 Strong insurer profits in 2024 were driven by a benign natural hazard period, premium price increases, COVID-19 business interruption provision releases and positive investment market returns.
 In today’s cost-of-living crisis, it remains important to acknowledge the cyclical nature of the insurance market and appreciate that premium price increases are reflective of pricing for increased disaster risk, inflationary pressures, increased costs of reinsurance and supply-chain shortages.
 A collaborative approach between the insurance industry, government and communities is needed to maintain an affordable and accessible insurance market for all Australians.